 - Communication plan

 Procedures related to policy

 School districts must establish a water quality lead testing program that includes;

 Must include assessment of the school district’s facilities inventory including the school (building) age, historical testing results and recent improvements.
 This information will indicate which facilities are required to be tested for lead content in drinking water as set in the following requirements below.

 All plumbing systems that provide drinking water in school facilities shall be tested for lead content.

 Water Testing Requirement

-Authorities are to work with the appropriate Health Authority to determine a testing program for their school facilities.
-The testing procedure and amount of samples taken at each facility shall be determined in consultation with the Health Authority.
-All test results must be shared with the Health Authority.
+School districts are to work with their Regional Health Authority to determine a testing program in the school districts portfolio of school facilities.
+The testing procedure and amount of samples taken at each facility shall be determined in collaboration with the Regional Health Authority, and be based on risk.

 - Flushing regimes